Welcome to your Center for Local Food & Sustainable Living

 Our building and farm host a wide array of integrated sustainable systems; a living roof and solar array, passive solar design, automated controls and energy monitoring, geothermal heating, composting toilets, and much more.
 Check out 21 Acres Center – Guide to Sustainable Features for details.

 schedule a tour

 The Center at 21 Acres is a “100-200-year” building that houses our work in an inspiring setting, adapts to changing requirements, has a low impact on the environment, and can last indefinitely.
-Join us every 1st and 3rd Saturday at 11:00 am for a tour of the 21 Acres’ LEED Platinum certified green building.
+Join us every 3rd Saturday at 11:00 am for a tour of the 21 Acres’ LEED Platinum certified green building.
 OR Schedule a private tour for your group and help support 21 Acres programming, by contacting us at firstname.lastname@example.org.